 The school was reborn seven years later with a new identity and in a different, new from-the-ground-up façade.
 I guess you could say the same about me, coming out when I did about seven years after graduating, a proud gay man comfortable in a new skin.

-Learn more about UKG’s employee resource groups (ERGs).
+Learn more about UKG’s Employee Resource Programs (ERGs).

 Find out how UKG is building an inclusive environment for all people.